xdaTq/coollib/README.txt

-The nothing & Everything library
+The nothing & Everything library!